ajwills72/rmip/docs/psyc520moduleoutline.md

 ## Expected Outcomes

-1. Develop a simple research question with a high level of guidance from a supervisor and translate it into a study, then develop a more complex design to address issues arising from the first study.
+1. Develop a simple research question with a high level of guidance from a supervisor and translate it into a study.

 2. Develop a basic understanding of the importance of ethical issues in research.